AI Scan of Calories in Spinach

 How much spinach should I eat daily?

-Does eating spinach really build muscle like Popeye?
+Does spinach build muscle?

 What are oxalates in spinach?